Aml-Hassan-Abd-El-hamid/ai-lip-sync-app/README.md

 # AI Lip Sync

-The project is essentially a part of an interview process with the company named [DigiSay](https://digisay.breezy.hr/), I recived a mail with the following task:
+The project is essentially a part of an interview process with the company named [DigiSay](https://digisay.breezy.hr/), I received a mail with the following task:

 Assignment Object:<br>
           &emsp;&emsp;&emsp;&emsp;Your task is to develop a lip-syncing model using machine learning